 Various ancient Egyptian statues and writings tell of Horus, (pronounced "hohr'-uhs;)" a.k.a.
 Harseisis, Heru-sa-Aset (Horus, son of Isis), Heru-ur (Horus the elder), Hr, and Hrw), a creator sky God.

 Horus was often represented as a stylized eye symbol, symbolizing the eye of a falcon.
 He was also presented "in the shape of a sparrow hawk or as a man [or lion] with a hawk's head."
-3 He is often shown as an infant cradled by his mother Isis.
+3 He is often shown as an infant cradled by his virgin mother Isis.

 He was considered to be the son of two major Egyptian deities: the God Osirus and and the Goddess Isis.
 In adulthood, he avenged his father's murder, and became recognized as the God of civil order and justice.
-Ancient Egyptians regarded each of the Egyptian pharaohs as the living embodiment -- an incarnation -- of Horus.
+Ancient Egyptians regarded each of the Egyptian pharaohs as the living embodiment -- or incarnation -- of Horus.
 4 The pharaohs derived a great deal of authority from this link.

 Isis with Horus 5 Horus 5

 Tom Harpur, author of "The Pagan Christ; Recovering the Lost Light," 2 suggests that ancient Egyptian religion was henotheistic.
 That is, they recognize a single deity, Ra.
 They also view other Gods and Goddesses as manifestations or aspects of that supreme God.
 [We use the present tense in these sentences because the ancient Egyptian religion is still in existence in the form of a Neo-Pagan reconstruction.]